Gay men: Caribbean

-In the Americas (both North and South), male homosexuality is legal in every country (except Guyana).
+In the mainland Americas (both North and South), male homosexuality is legal in every country (except Guyana).
 In the Caribbean, however, nine nations have criminal punishment for "buggery" on their statute books.
 These countries include Barbados, Saint Vincent and the Grenadines, Dominica, Saint Kitts and Nevis, Grenada, Saint Lucia, Antigua and Barbuda, Guyana, and Jamaica.
 In Jamaica, sexual intercourse between men is legally punishable by imprisonment, though the law's repeal is pending.
-As in Singapore, sexual intercourse between women is already legal, though lesbians in Jamaica still experience a high level of social stigma.
+Sexual intercourse between women is already legal, though lesbians in Jamaica still experience a high level of social stigma.

 In Jamaica, reports of vigilante violence and torture against gay men have been reported by the Jamaican police.
 In 2013, Amnesty International reported that "Gay men and lesbian women have been beaten, cut, burned, raped and shot on account of their sexuality. ...
 We are concerned that these reports are just the tip of the iceberg.
 Many gay men and women in Jamaica are too afraid to go to the authorities and seek help".
 As a result of this violence, hundreds of gay men from Jamaica sought to emigrate to countries with better human rights records.
 A 2016 poll from J-Flag showed that 88 percent of those polled disapprove of homosexuality, though since 2018, discriminatory attitudes have decreased slightly.

 In the Caribbean, like in other developing countries around the world, homosexual identity is often associated with Westernization, and as a result, homophobia is believed to be an anti-colonial tool.
 Wayne Marshall wrote that gay men are believed to be "decadent products of the West" and "are thus to be resisted alongside other forms of colonization, cultural or political".
 Wayne cites the example of the Jamaican dancehall hit "Dem Bow" by Shabba Ranks, which calls for the violent murder of gay men alongside a call for the "freedom for Black people".
 Marshall notes the irony of this ideological position, considering the historical evidence that homophobia was introduced to colonies by European colonists.
 Nevertheless, Caribbean scholars have noted the importance of opposition to gay men for Jamaican male gender construction.
 Kingsley Ragashanti Stewart, a professor of anthropology at the University of the West Indies, writes, "A lot of Jamaican men, if you call them a homosexual, ... will immediately get violent.
 It's the worst insult you could give to a Jamaican man."
 Stewart writes that homophobia influences Caribbean society even at the micro level of language.
 He writes of urban youth vernacular, "It's like if you say, 'Come back here,' they will say, 'No, no, no don't say "come back".'
-You have to say 'come forward,' because come back is implying that you're 'coming in the back,' which is how gay men have sex."
+You have to say, 'come forward,' because come back is implying that you're 'coming in the back,' which is how gay men have sex."